ably/specification/specifications/features.md

 - `(TE1)` `TokenRequest` is a type containing the token request details sent to the [REST requestToken endpoint](/rest-api/#requesttoken)
 - `(TE2)` String attributes `keyName`, `clientId`, `nonce` and `mac`
 - `(TE3)` `capability` is a string attribute containing capabilities JSON stringified
+- `(TE5)` `timestamp` long - The timestamp (in milliseconds since the epoch) of this request.
+Timestamps, in conjunction with the `nonce`, are used to prevent requests from being replayed
 - `(TE4)` `ttl` attribute represents time to live (expiry) of this token in milliseconds

 #### TokenDetails